 This is usually 500 words at a minimum and should highlight your qualifications, your skills, and how you can bring these to your applied institute.

 This may also be requested and is simply a listed way of all your achieved grades, where you studied, and previous work experience.

 In your application, the portfolio is arguably the most important part.
 Here, you will usually be requested to compile perhaps 10-20 of your best work together in a portfolio, which you may either need to submit online or take with you into an interview.

 From Monet to Picasso, and Rodin to Van Gogh, France boasts a fine array of some of the most famous artists in the world.
 Not only that, but France also holds the world’s most famous art galleries and museums, especially in Paris.
 With the Louvre promising a wide range of art spanning across centuries and civilisations, to the Centre Pompidou showcasing an unrivalled collection of contemporary works, or the congregation of local artists and their works in Montmartre, France is nothing short of inspiration for a budding artist.

 Studying art in France also leads to lots of potential careers.
 From curation to tour guides, museums and galleries are already a starting point for job prospects.
 Other career opportunities may include venturing into art direction, graphic designing, photography, prop design and art restoration and conservation.

-Editor’s Note: France, the world capital for art.
-As Grace pointed out, France (especially Paris) is the home and inspiration for many famous artists.
-Is it the culture, the architecture, or merely something in the water that creates such artistic genius?
+Editor’s Note: France (especially Paris) is the home and inspiration for many famous artists.
+Why study art in France?
+Is it the culture, the architecture, or merely something in the water that creates such an artistic genius?